Modifying the DOM order with tabindex

 </radio-group>

-When the user reaches the last (or first, depending on the direction they're moving the focus) child, you will loop around and focus the first (or last) child again.
+When the user reaches the last (or first, depending on the direction they're moving the focus) child, focus loops back around to the first (or last) child.

-You can give the completed example a try down below.
+Try the following example.
 Inspect the element in the DevTools to observe the tabindex moving from one radio to the next.

 Modals and keyboard traps